opensearch-project/security/DEVELOPER_GUIDE.md

 ```

 Now if we start our server again and try the original `curl localhost:9200`, it will fail.
-Try this one instead: `curl -XGET https://localhost:9200 -u 'admin:admin' --insecure`.
+Try this command instead: `curl -XGET https://localhost:9200 -u 'admin:admin' --insecure`.
 It should succeed.

 You can also make this call to return the authenticated user details: